sekogan/webdriverxx/README.md

 [![Build status](https://secure.travis-ci.org/sekogan/sandbox.png)](http://travis-ci.org/sekogan/sandbox)

-# Safety #
+# Thread Safety #

-- Window and Element objects can only be used when the corresponding WebDriver object is alive.
-Windows and elements are like STL iterators: they have pointers to WebDriver's internals.

-- Webdriver++ objects don't use global variables.
-It is OK to use different WebDriver instances in different threads.
-On the other side, all objects are not thread safe.
-It is not safe to use any single object or several objects obtained from a single WebDriver concurrently without synchronization.
+- Webdriver++ objects are not thread safe.
+It is not safe to use neither any single object nor different objects obtained from a single WebDriver concurrently without synchronization.
+On the other side Webdriver++ objects don't use global variables, it is OK to use different instances of WebDriver in different threads.

 - The CURL library should be explicitly initialized if WebDriver is used in multiple threads.
-Call curl_global_init(CURL_GLOBAL_ALL); from \<curl/curl.h\> once per process.
+Call curl_global_init(CURL_GLOBAL_ALL); from \<curl/curl.h\>
+once per process.

 # How to build tests #